Menditect/documentation/additional/01-howtos/09-tips-and-tricks/migrate-unit-tests.md

 7. When finished, open a Test Case, and add an [Assert](../../../mta/Assert/assert-microflow-output):
    - If the microflow returns a Boolean, assert "True";
    - If the microflow returns a String, select assert type "Not equals" and leave the value blank;
-   - If the microflow does not return anything, check the [Assert on an Exception](assert-exception) how-to.
+   - If the microflow does not return anything, you can [Handle the Exception](../../../mta/Teststep#exception-handling).

 ## Feedback?
 Missing anything?
 [Let us know!](mailto:support@menditect.com)